movinalot/azure-terraform/user_environment_setup/README.md

 ## Overview

-Requirement: Create many users and assign them to a new security group.
-The security group can have associated Azure AD roles.
-Each user is provisioned a Resource Group with associated Subscription roles and a Storage Account with a File Share.
+Create many users and assign them to a new security group.

+The security group can have associated Azure AD roles, if supported by the associated AD License.

+Each user is provisioned one of more Resource Groups with zero or more associated roles and a Storage Account with a File Share.

 ## Cloning and Pulling Requirement